JaagaStartup/JaagaStartup.github.io/pages/experts.md

   	<!-- <img src="{{ site.url }}{{ site.baseurl }}/images/saket.jpg" alt="Saket"> -->
   </div>
   <div class="large-6 columns">
-  	<b><a href="https://in.linkedin.com/in/saket-bardia-ab623012">Saket</a></b> is a chartered accountant and our go-to person for all compliance related queries.
-He ensures our startups are kosher and efficient.
+  	<b><a href="https://in.linkedin.com/in/saket-bardia-ab623012">Saket</a></b> is a chartered accountant and our go-to expert for all compliance related queries.
+He ensures our startups stay kosher and efficient.
   </div>
 </div>
 <br>